-With row-based events, the information stored is more descriptive and substantial than with statement-based events.
+With row-based events, the information stored is more descriptive and substantial than with statementbased events.
 This is because the actual data, rather than the statement that generated the changes, is stored in the THL.
 The changes are recorded, including both the operation type (i.e. INSERT or UPDATE) and the data itself.
 Additionally, because a single transaction could consist of many changes of each type into a number of different tables and schemas, each individual operation needs to be recorded as a separate block, one for each table updated.

-The following information can be stored for each row entry:
+For each row value entry the following information can be stored: